zilishen/documentation/content/nginx/admin-guide/dynamic-modules/uninstall.md

 1. To uninstall a dynamic module:

-   For Amazon Linux, CentOS, Oracle Linux, and RHEL:
+   For Amazon Linux 2, CentOS, Oracle Linux, and RHEL:

    ```shell
    yum remove <dynamic_module_name>